siritami/lnreader-plugins/plugins/multi/OneDrive/README.md

 5. The default LNReader cover if no image or thumbnail is available.

 Chapter names use the original video filenames without the extension, such as `Ep1`.

+### Important: re-login after creating a root folder

+If you create a new folder directly in the OneDrive root after the plugin has already been authorized, the folder may not appear immediately.
+The existing Microsoft Graph session can continue using an older drive listing or account context.

+To refresh the account and root-folder list:

+1. Enable **Logout and clear Microsoft tokens** in the plugin settings.
+2. Reload the plugin once so the stored access token, refresh token, and device code are cleared.
+3. Complete Microsoft device-code login again with the same OneDrive account.
+4. Enter the new root folder name, for example `Anime`.
+5. Reload the plugin and tap **Retry** if necessary.

+Use the exact folder name and make sure it is under **My files** in the same OneDrive account used during device login.

+---

 ## 2. Advanced: create a Microsoft Entra application